lunanerdderg/Reefbackend/README.md

 * Implement `help` command
 * Safeguards for users
 * Major bug fixes (minor bugs may remain)
+* Contact Nexus support email to register this application

 # To do before Release: